pimbrouwers/Falco/docs/en/markup.md

 ## SVG

 The vast majority of the SVG spec has been mapped to element and attributes functions.
+There is also an SVG template to help initialize a new drawing with a valid viewbox.

 ```fsharp
 open Falco.Markup